 Landscaping is an art form, and it's important to maintain your property so that things remain beautiful.
 Ensuring that the landscape gets sufficient water and that any excess is properly drained is a vitally important consideration.
-The drainage system you choose will drastically impact how your properly handles standing water, runoff, and heavy rains.
+The drainage system you choose will drastically impact how your property handles standing water, runoff, and heavy rains.

 With so many options on the market, how do you know which one is best for your landscaping needs?